How to Use Your Brand Logo in Your Email Campaigns

 Source: Marketo

-Experiment with the positioning and sizing of your logo to ensure that it is visually consistent with the rest of your email signature and fits comfortably within your email template.
+Experiment with the positioning, font and sizing of your logo to ensure that it is visually consistent with the rest of your email signature and fits comfortably within your email template.

 Get a sample AMP email in your inbox